FaTiH3446/FaTiH3446.github.io/README.md

 Binary & Compression:
 I learned that binary has limits and can overflow.
 Compression helps save space, just like using bits efficiently.
+# Clock Game – Frog Escape Edition

+**By:** Fatih Mehmethan Eren

+**How to play:**
+Tap Start, move the frog 🐸 using Left and Right to reach the green goal zone before time runs out.
+Avoid the red obstacles.

+**Hardest part:**
+Keeping the timer and the obstacle movement synchronized correctly.

+**How I used if, for, and functions:**
+- `if` controls time up, collisions, and level transitions
+- `for` loops move and spawn obstacles
+- functions like `startLevel()`, `nextLevel()`, and `overflowReset()` keep the code organized

+**Overflow behavior:**
+When the timer hits 0, the game resets the level and restarts the countdown.